 Skip to content

-Research and Travel Funding
+Research & Travel Funding

-Department of History Research and Travel Funding
+Research & Travel Funding

 The Department of History supports research and conference travel on a competitive basis, both for archival research and to present original work at professional conferences.
 All travel support depends on budgetary availability.

-Department funds to cover travel, lodging, registration, and per diem are available on a competitive basis to all MS, MA, and PhD students planning to present scholarly work at a professional conference.
-Note that an application cannot be made until a paper proposal has been accepted for a particular conference.
+Department funds to cover travel, lodging, registration, and per diem are available on a competitive basis to all MS, MA, and PhD students planning to present scholarly work, attend a professional conference, or conduct disssertation research.
 Funding may also be available for PhD students traveling to a conference for a job interview.
 Requests for such funding should be directed to the Department Chair, and must be supported by the Chair of the candidate’s supervisory committee.

 The first time a student seeks funds for conference travel they must file an application simultaneously with the Department of History and the University of Utah Graduate School.
+Note that an application cannot be made until a paper proposal has been accepted for a particular conference.
 The Graduate School’s travel policy is available here.
 The amount of department funding for your initial use of departmental travel support will vary.
 It will not, in any case, exceed $500.
 The Graduate school will match Department funds up to $500, but they will do so only once in student’s time at the University.

 The department believes presenting at prominent conferences is essential to the professional growth of all of its graduate students.
 Hence, the department will consider on competitive basis additional conference funding requests from any of its graduate students.
 The amount of conference expenses the department can fund of these subsequent requests will vary, but will not exceed $750.